Previous Episode << >> Next Episode

 Harry stared at her concerned.
 "You mean the echo we were getting from the shields, that was..." he glared in Dave's direction, "just a hum!"

 "Oh my god!"
-Dave shouted as he jumped up to his feet, "these aren't noise cancelling."
+Dave shouted as he jumped up to his feet, "this helmet isn't noise cancelling."
 He stomped off to the right, towards another door.

-Jessie quickly ambushed him and yanked the headphones straight out of his ears.
+Jessie quickly ambushed him to knock loudly on the front of his helmet.
 "There's someone else here!"

 "What?"
 Dave stuttered.